I have so many people come to me and ask how have I saved for or paid off or lived my life and it is pretty simple.

 Now for many of us this can be a dirty word and let me tell you I was exactly the same.
 I didn’t care where my money went or what I spent it on.
 As long as I had rent and money left over, I was fine.
 Life was good.

-I paid for the big bills directly out of my pay check and lived of the $100 (if it was even that) for the rest of the fortnight.
+I paid for the big bills directly out of my paycheque and lived off the $100 (if it was even that) for the rest of the fortnight.
 Normally swiping my credit card for the splurges, I wanted.
 Everything was good.

 I am going to stress that once more.
 Everything was good until it wasn’t and now, I am going to cut to the chase.
 Once I realised I needed to GYST’s* my life it got a lot easier when I made a budget.